 Hemp fabrics are highly durable, absorbent, and insulating, unlike cotton fabric.
 They retain their shape and can last for decades after multiple-use.
 Cotton is a softer fabric and is also highly absorbent.

 Hemp is dye absorbent and retains its color even after multiple washing, unlike cotton fabric.

-Many people prefer the conventional cotton fabric because it is cheap and available in large quantities.
-Organic cotton is costly, but it does not compare to the hemp fabric, which is more expensive.
-Hemp is more expensive because it is still a tiny industry and its fibers are not readily available.
+Many people prefer conventional cotton fabric because it is cheap and available in large quantities.
+Organic cotton is costly, but it does not compare to hemp fabric, which is more expensive.
+Hemp is more expensive because it is still a tiny industry, and its fibers are not readily available.
 Organic hemp fabric stays expensive because fewer people demand the material.